manojborugadda/manojborugadda/README.md

 - 🌱 I’m currently learning **CloudOps**

-- 👯 I’m looking to collaborate on **Backend Development and Machine Learning stuff**
+- 👯 I’m looking to collaborate on **Backend Development and DevOps stuff**

 - 🤝 I’m looking for help with **Cloud,Serverless and Containers**